Term Insurance

 Why does incomplete documentation delay term policy approval?

 Insurers rely heavily on documents to assess risk and eligibility.
+Usually, a term policy is issued within 7 to 10 working days if all documents and medicals are clear.
+If additional medical tests or financial checks are required, it may take up to 4 weeks, depending on underwriting.
 Missing or unclear paperwork can slow down underwriting or lead to additional queries.
 At Ditto, our advisors help you understand what may be needed in advance so you can keep everything ready and ensure smoother policy issuance.

 How long does a term insurance claim take to settle?